 7. An owner’s policy is different from a lender’s policy

-If you are buying property with a mortgage, your lender will likely require that you purchase title insurance.
+If you are buying a property with a mortgage, your lender will likely require that you purchase title insurance.

 However, despite what you may think, the title insurance policy that the bank will request does not protect you as the buyer.

-A Lender’s Policy is usually issued for the amount of the mortgage and will only protect the lender (not you) from financial damages if a title issue shows up after purchase.
+A Lender’s Policy is issued for the amount of the mortgage and will only protect the lender (not you) from financial damages if a title issue shows up after purchase.

 So, if you want to protect your interest in the property, you will also need to purchase an Owner’s Policy (for an additional fee).

-This policy will protect you, as the owner, from title defects for the length of your ownership regardless of the status of your mortgage.
+This policy will protect you, as the owner, from previous title defects for the length of your ownership regardless of the status of your mortgage.